othermod/I2C-Linux-Gamepad-using-ADS1015-ADS1115-and-MCP23017/README.md

-# Raspberry Pi Analog Expander
+# Analog Joystick on Raspberry Pi

 February 5, 2022 - Driver is getting a rewrite to move from using Python to using C.